redien/reuse-lang/README.md

                False  (* n (factorial (- n 1)))))
 ```

 The one difference from the example above is that instead of simply defining a function, we're exporting it to the host language using the `export` keyword.
-This let's us call the function after we compile the library.
+This lets us call the function after we compile the library.

 Once we've saved the source file we need to compile it using the Reuse compiler called `reusec`.